dgc-cgn/CAS-Digital-Trust/public-information/grant-policy.md

 ### Receipt and review of Audit report

-* The team leader is responsible for submission of audit report documents.
+* The audit team leader is responsible for submission of audit report documents.
 This contains at least client signed audit report, corrective action plan for non-conformances and assessor notes.

 All audit reports (Stage 1, Stage 2, routine surveillances, follow-up, special audit, recertification etc) are reviewed at multiple stages.